 Furthermore, the presentation side of the meat may become stuck to the barbecue grate, potentially ruining the appearance of your brisket.

 Is it possible to cook with the fat side down?

 There are several advantages to cooking your brisket with the fat side down.
-Not only does it avoid all of the issues that come with cooking with the fat side up, such as the brisket’s spice rub washing away, the difficulty to build a uniform bark, and the brisket’s unsightly and less appetizing appearance.
+It avoids all of the issues that come with cooking with the fat side up, such as the brisket’s spice rub washing away, the difficulty of building a uniform bark, and the brisket’s unsightly and less appetizing appearance.

-What happens when brisket is cooked fat side down?
+What happens when the brisket is cooked fat side down?